-MDM solutions are also provided by third-party companies and offer support for a variety of server platforms, management consoles, workflow options, and pricing structures.
-Whether your institution is looking for a cloud‑hosted solution or a server that’s installed on-premise, you have the flexibility to choose an architecture that’s best for your environment.
-With the right controls in place, managing your institution’s devices can be easy and efficient.
+There are many mobile device management solutions provided by third-party companies that offer support for a variety of workflow options, management consoles, server platforms, and pricing structures.
+Whether your institution is looking for a cloud solution or an on-premise server, you can choose the architecture that’s best for your environment.
+It’s important to find the solution that suits your institution’s needs.
+With the right features and controls, managing your deployments with MDM can be easy and efficient.

 Once your institution has selected an MDM solution, there are a few simple steps to get up and running.
 Beyond basic installation and configuration of your server, you'll need to obtain an SSL certificate from Apple.
 This certificate enables your server to securely communicate with the Apple Push Notification service.
 Your third-party MDM solution provider can help you get this started.

-Once you have a signed CSR from your vendor, visit https://identity.apple.com/pushcert and sign in with a verified Apple ID.
+Once you have a signed CSR from your vendor, visit the Apple Push Certificates Portal and sign in with a verified Apple ID.